eligosource/eventsourced/README.md

 ### Alternatives

 A less reliable alternative to channels is communication via sender references.
-Event messages that are sent to processors during a replay always have a `deadLetters` sender reference which prevents redundant delivery as well.
-The main difference is that the delivery guarantee changes from *at-least-once* to *at-most-once*.
+This means producing event messages to destinations that have been passed to a processor via sender references (along with an input event message).
+These sender references will be `deadLetters` during a replay which also prevents redundant delivery.
+The main difference, however, is that the delivery guarantee changes from *at-least-once* to *at-most-once*.

 Recovery
 --------

-Recovery is a procedure needed to re-create the state of event-sourced applications consisting of [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) actors (processors) and [channels](#channels).
+Recovery is a procedure that re-creates the state of event-sourced applications consisting of [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) actors (processors) and [channels](#channels).
 Recovery is usually done at application start, either after normal termination or after a crash.

     val system: ActorSystem = …
     val journal: ActorRef = …